 "Fuckin' hell, that must have been pretty fuckin' scary for ya mate, was it?"

 "Well it wasn't too fucking pleasant mate, I can tell ya that much."

 "Tell me what it was like Arthur.", I asked with great interest. " Mi dad was in the first world war.
-He got mustard-gassed and had dysentery twice but that's all he would tell me about it."
+He was shot, got mustard-gassed and had dysentery twice but that's all he would tell me about it."

 "He probably couldn't handle remembering some of the things that he'd seen Yorky.
 Same as most people who were in a war."

 "Yeah, but tell me a story about it, can ya?"